julianthome/acosolver/README.md

 * [rest-auth-proxy](https://github.com/kamranzafar/rest-auth-proxy): an LDAP micro-service
 * [TPC-(APP|C|W)](http://www.tpc.org/tpc_app/): standard security benchmark accepted as representative of real environments by the Transactions processing Performance Council

-The table below details the vulnerability information for every test subject.
-It shows the number of extracted vulnerable and non-vulnerable paths per test subjects.
-We verified whether a given path it is vulnerable or not through manual inspection and consultation of [NVD](https://nvd.nist.gov/).
+The table below details the vulnerability information for every application of our benchmark.
+It shows the number of extracted vulnerable and non-vulnerable paths.
+We verified whether a given path is vulnerable or not through manual inspection and consultation of [NVD](https://nvd.nist.gov/).
 We encountered the following vulnerability types in our benchmark:

 * XML Injection (XML)
 * XPath Injection (XPath)